valerionew/unisolder-notes/README.md

 To me is unclear what are the advantages of picking one choice over the other, i have to ask the author to clarify.

 If you don't have a pickit and don't want to get one, you can use an arduino as here http://www.microchip.com/forums/m653443.aspx.
 I've not tried this solution personally, so i don't know if it works.
 Let me know if you try this.

+To load the firmware with a PicKit you will have to use MPLAB X, microchip's software

 ## Equivalent parts in bom
 Some parts are not really easy to find.
 Some of them can be substituted easily